KQM-git/TCL/docs/evidence/general-mechanics/miscellaneous-entries.md

 [Discussion](https://tickets.deeznuts.moe/ticket-archive/attachments_945097851195777054_971888182016766062_transcript-certain-vertical-mechanics-testing.html)

 **Finding:**
-Certain characters have a finite vertical range for the buffs and/or infusions from their ablities, while others seem to have near infinite vertical range.
+Certain characters have a finite vertical range for the buffs and/or infusions from their abilities, while others seem to have near infinite vertical range.

 **Evidence:**